 - Discover it® Miles

-It's worth noting that one of the perks offered to cardholders of the IHG Rewards Premier Card is a 20% discount on the purchase of IHG Rewards points.
-However, this benefit can't be stacked with a buy points promotion.
+It's worth noting that one of the perks offered to cardholders of the IHG Rewards Premier Card is a 20% discount on the purchase of IHG One Rewards points.
+However, this benefit can't be stacked with a promotion to buy points at a discount.
 So, you’re better off sticking with one of the cards listed above.

 IHG Buy Points History

-We have compiled a partial list of the best former IHG buy miles promotions.
+We have compiled a partial list of the best former IHG buy points promotions.
 As you can see, there have been plenty of former promotions that offered 100% bonus points.
-So, if you don't have an immediate use for IHG Rewards points, you may want to wait for the next promotion.
+So, if you don't have a planned or immediate use for IHG One Rewards points, you may want to wait for the next promotion.

-Would you buy IHG points with a 100% bonus?
+Are you going to buy IHG points with a 100% bonus?